 The Financial Aid Census Date is the point at which a student’s enrollment status is locked for financial aid purposes.
-This is the date the Office of Scholarships and Financial Aid take a "snapshot" of students' enrollment to establish the "official enrollment" for reporting purposes and financial aid eligibility.
+This is the date the Office of Scholarships and Financial Aid takes a "snapshot" of students' enrollment to establish the "official enrollment" for reporting purposes and financial aid eligibility.
 At this point in the term, credit hours are locked and financial aid for the term is adjusted to reflect the student's enrolled credits that are eligible to receive financial aid.
 For example, if a student registered full time at the beginning of the term and then dropped credits before the financial aid census date, the student’s financial aid is then revised to match their eligibility based on the number of credits enrolled in as of the Census Date and types of aid that were awarded.
 Credits added after the Census Date cannot be used to increase financial aid eligibility.

-- If the student increases or decreases their credit load BEFORE the census date, their financial aid may be adjusted, as appropriate, for their enrollment level.
+- If the student increases or decreases their credit load before the census date, their financial aid may be adjusted, as appropriate, for their enrollment level.
 If the student’s financial aid is reduced and it creates a balance due on their student account, the student will be responsible for payment.

 - The student’s financial aid may be affected if the student is taking courses that begin after the census date.
 For example, if the student is enrolled in a class that starts after the census date, the Federal Pell Grant and other financial aid funds will not be disbursed until after the course has started.
 If the student fails to begin attendance in all classes, the student’s financial aid will be reduced accordingly.